Republican Matt Van Epps will win Tennessee special election, averting Democratic upset, CNN projects

 Leading up to Tuesday’s special election, Republicans had increasingly feared what would have been a disastrous loss in a district President Donald Trump won by 22 percentage points just 13 months ago.
 While Democrats notched big wins in the Virginia and New Jersey governors’ races last month, a flip in Republican-led Tennessee would have been a much more shocking victory.

-Democrats including Behn argued before Tuesday that even a narrow loss would show momentum for their party’s focus on cost-of-living issues.
+Democrats including Behn argued that even a narrow loss would show momentum for their party’s focus on cost-of-living issues.
+Van Epps was on track to win the district by a much narrower margin than Trump and Green did last year.

 The Democratic-aligned House Majority PAC, which ran ads backing Behn, argued the relatively close margins Tuesday night “should be a five-alarm fire for the GOP.”